Ten FAQs on marketing with your database.

 - Is the customer database I use for accounts and billing good enough for marketing?

-- What should I look for in a database system?
+- What should I look for in a marketing database system?

 - What data will be most valuable for marketing purposes?

-- What is the easiest way to compile a marketing database?
+- How can I compile a good marketing database?

-- How do I keep my data up-to-date and my list clear of clutter?
+- How do I keep my marketing data up-to-date and clean?

 2. Can database marketing help me sell to business customers?